 Golf Tips from Peter Parks – Golf Grip

-This month we kick off a new series of articles featuring golf tips from Peter Parks, PGA Advanced Professional at Hever Castle Golf Club.
+Today we are sharing a golf tip from Peter Parks, PGA Advanced Professional at Hever Castle Golf Club.
 This first tip concentrates on a key fundamental of the golf set up – your golf grip.

 The way you place your hands on the club will impact hugely on how effectively you can control the ball.